 The Suntory Group procures a portion of its coffee beans, which are a vital ingredient for coffee, from the "Fazenda Bau" Farm, which is a specialty coffee farm in Minas Gerais, Brazil, as we aim for the highest quality and stable supply of coffee beans.
-Fazenda Bau has acquired international certifications from organizations that include the Rainforest Alliance1 and UTZ2, and they are highly praised for their thorough quality management and workplace environment.
-The Suntory Group promotes sustainability throughout the supply chain in order to bring safe and reliable products to customers now and into the future.
+Fazenda Bau has acquired international certifications from organizations that include the Rainforest Alliance\1 and UTZ\2, and they are highly praised for their thorough quality management and workplace environment.